benyamin218118/tcpforwarder/README.md

 # tcp forwarder

-its a simple tcp forwarding tool
+its a simple tcp forwarding tool to forward incoming tcp connections to a remote service at a remote host

+`you can use a domain as the remote host too.`

 ## Download and usage :
 ```